Gerry Kelly

-Gerard Kelly (Gearárd Ó Ceallaigh; born 5 April 1953) is an Irish republican politician and former Provisional Irish Republican Army (IRA) volunteer who played a leading role in the negotiations that led to the Good Friday Agreement on 10 April 1998.
+Gerard Francis Kelly (Gearárd Ó Ceallaigh; born 5 April 1953) is an Irish republican politician and former Provisional Irish Republican Army (IRA) volunteer who played a leading role in the negotiations that led to the Good Friday Agreement on 10 April 1998.
 He is currently a member of Sinn Féin's Ard Chomhairle (National Executive) and a Member of the Northern Ireland Assembly (MLA) for North Belfast.

 Early life

 Gerard Francis Kelly was born on 5 April 1953 on Raglan Street in the Lower Falls area of Belfast.
+He is one of eleven children, seven boys and four girls.
 He went to St Finian's Primary School on the Falls Road.
 His family was not particularly political; however his grandfather was a supporter of the Labour Party.
 Kelly later went to St Peter's Secondary School, obtaining his O-Levels, before receiving his first job, aged 17, in the Civil Service as a clerical officer with the Belfast Corporation Electricity Department.

 In 1971, Kelly joined the militant republican youth organisation, Fianna Éireann.
 He was later arrested in August 1971 and imprisoned in Mountjoy prison for several months.
 In January 1972 he escaped, and joined the Provisional IRA in the Whiterock/Ballymurphy area on his return to Belfast.